josev2046/A-ZX-Spectrum-tape-self-portrait-workshop/README.md

 ### Production
 A bespoke web-based graphics editor that acts as a translation engine.
-* **The Stage:** A 256x192 canvas locked to the Spectrum's native resolution.
+* **Canvas:** A 256x192 canvas locked to the Spectrum's native resolution.
-* **Trace Mode:** Allows for a modern photo to be used as a "ghost" layer for precision pixel-tracing.
+* **Trace modd:** Allows for a modern photo to be used as a "ghost" layer for precision pixel-tracing.
-* **Import Engine:** A reverse-engineering tool that scans Sinclair BASIC POKE strings and reconstructs the image visually.
+* **Import engine:** A reverse-engineering tool that scans Sinclair BASIC POKE strings and reconstructs the image visually.
-* **Tape Mastering:** Integrated logic to generate `.TAP` and `.TZX` files, including the generation of checksums and proper header timings for real hardware compatibility.
+* **Tape mastering:** Integrated logic to generate `.TAP` and `.TZX` files, including the generation of checksums and proper header timings for real hardware compatibility.

 ### Sample source code (self-portrait.bas)
 The raw Sinclair BASIC output.
-This file contains the brute-force POKE commands required to rebuild the Attribute (color) map of the portrait.
+This file contains the brute-force POKE commands required to rebuild the Attribute (colour) map of the portrait.
-* **Memory Range:** 22528 to 23295 (The Attribute Zone).
+* **Memory range:** 22528 to 23295 (The Attribute Zone).
 * **Format:** Plain text Sinclair BASIC.

 ---